 * * *

-Immersion Reversion is curated by the student artists completing the New Media Arts Minor in the Department of Fine and Performing Arts in the Weissman School of Arts and Sciences at Baruch College.
-The exhibition is made possible by support from the Baruch Computing and Technology Center (BCTC), the Newman Library, and the Department of Fine and Performing Arts.
+Zachary Fabri: X Black Y is curated by Katherine Behar, Assistant Professor in the Department of Fine and Performing Arts in the Weissman School of Arts and Sciences at Baruch College.
+The exhibition is made possible by support from the Baruch Computing and Technology Center (BCTC) and the Newman Library.